wintercms/docs/architecture/developer-guide.md

 - A **folder** is a name followed by a `/` character.
 - A **file** is a name with no `/` character suffixed.
-- A `|-- ` tag indicates a child item of the item above.
+- A `|--` tag indicates a child item of the item above.
 The pipe symbol (`|`) should align with the first character of the parent item.
 A space should always proceed the tag.
 - A <code>`-- </code> tag is the same as the <code>|-- </code> tag but indicates the *last* child of the item.
-- A `|   ` (pipe with 3 spaces) should be use for parent folders that are still "open" while their child folders and files are being traversed.
+- A `|` (pipe) should be use for parent folders that are still "open" while their child folders and files are being traversed.
+You must proceed a pipe with 3 spaces if there is any content to follow.
 - A `# comment` can be left at the end of any line.
 It cannot be used within the tree structure.

 This feature also supports the output of the `tree` command-line utility which is available on most OS systems, allowing you to create the file structure in your OS and print a similar diagram to the one above.
 Use `tree -Fa --dirsfirst <path>` to print the friendly path for item, include hidden files and list directories first.